-- Is a patient or customer alone or in a group?
-Is it normal to see one person walking into the pharmacy alone versus seeing a group of three or more people walking in together? - What are they wearing?
+- G: Grouping.
+Are they alone or in a group?
+Is it normal to see one person walking into the pharmacy alone versus seeing a group of 3-4 or more people walking in together? - A: Attire.
+What are they wearing?
 Is it appropriate for the season or weather?
-Does it appear that they could be wearing something that looks odd or out of place? - Do they appear angry?
-Nervous? - Do they appear to be in a rush?
+Does it appear that they could be wearing something that looks odd or out of place? - M: Mood.
+Do they appear angry?
+Nervous? - M: Movement.
+Do they appear to be in a rush?
 Are they running?
 Or do they seem to be moving very intentionally?
 Are they fidgeting?
-Slumped over? - What are they carrying with them?
+Slumped over? - A: Articles.
+What are they carrying with them?
 Does it look like they have something inappropriate?
 Does it look like they have something in their pocket that they're holding carefully?